-When an application is received, the employer will be required to sign a recipient agreement.
-Applications are not conditionally approved until all documents have been received for Employers are encouraged to review the Recipient validation.
-Agreement and the terms of conditions contained therein prior to submitting an application.
+When an application is granted conditional approval, the employer will be required to sign a recipient agreement and funds will be set aside for the wage subsidy.
+Employers are encouraged to review the Recipient Agreement and the terms of conditions contained therein prior to submitting an application.